 For some killer online marketing, keep these things in mind:

 Your website is your online HQ.
 It should be neat, easy to navigate, and showcase your work, services, contact details, and happy client testimonials.

-Social media is your best friend.
+When becoming a professional hairstylist, social media is your best friend.
 Platforms like Instagram, Facebook, and Pinterest are perfect for showing off your work, engaging with your followers, and attracting potential clients.

 Create content that brings value to your audience, like blog posts or video tutorials.
 This helps to show off your expertise and establishes you as a hair master in the field.

 Ask your happy clients to drop positive reviews on platforms like Google My Business, Yelp, or salon review websites.

 Don’t forget about local marketing and networking, it’s just as important.
 Here are some ideas: